Isaac Don Levine: Personal life and death

 Levine married and had a son with his first wife, Robert Don Levine (November 15, 1924 – July 21, 2013), who became a press officer for the US Treasury.
-He later married again, to a woman named Ruth.
+He later married again, to a woman named Ruth Newman.

 Levine died on February 15, 1981, at age 89, in his home in Venice, Florida.

 Representation in other media

 Levine appeared as himself, in a cameo as one of the witnesses to the John Reed era, in the movie Reds (1981).

-Levine is featured briefly in Walter Isaacson’s documentary Einstein: His Life and Universe (2007).
+Levine is featured briefly in Walter Isaacson's documentary Einstein: His Life and Universe (2007).
 He and Albert Einstein were friends, but they eventually fell out over their political differences.